aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/04-subsequent-builds.md

 ---
-title: How to create a subsequent build implementation to an Upgradeable Plugin
+title: Creating Subsequent Builds for Upgradeable Plugins
 ---

-## How to create a subsequent build implementation to an Upgradeable Plugin
+## How to create a subsequent build to an Upgradeable Plugin

 A build is a new implementation of your Upgradeable Plugin.
 Upgradeable contracts offer advantages because you can cheaply change or fix the logic of your contract without losing the storage of your contract.